gits5213/StandardsReadME/howTo/createMavenJavaProject.md

 - Click on the Browse & Select the project from the System (which is you just created - boa)
 - Click on Finish

-## Adding dependencies into pom.xml file
+## Adding dependencies into pom-xml file
 - Open pom.xml file
 - Inside dependencies add your Selenium, TestNG, ChromDriver dependency
 - Navigate to [MVN Repository](https://mvnrepository.com/)